 Simple Certificate Enrollment Protocol (SCEP) settings - Allows you to request a certificate for a device or user, by using the SCEP protocol and the Network Device Enrollment Service on a server running Windows Server 2012 R2.

 Note You must create a certificate profile of the type Trusted CA certificate before you can create a certificate profile of the type Simple Certificate Enrollment Protocol (SCEP) settings.

 To deploy certificate profiles that use the Simple Certificate Enrollment Protocol, you must install the certificate registration point on a site system server in the central administration site, or in a primary site.
 You must also install a policy module for the Network Device Enrollment Service, the Configuration Manager Policy Module, on a server that runs Windows Server 2012 R2 with the Active Directory Certificate Services role and a working Network Device Enrollment Service that is accessible to the devices that require the certificates.
-For the devices that are enrolled by Windows Intune, this requires the Network Device Enrollment Service to be accessible from the Internet, for example, in a screened subnet (also known as a DMZ).
+For the devices that are enrolled by Microsoft Intune, this requires the Network Device Enrollment Service to be accessible from the Internet, for example, in a screened subnet (also known as a DMZ).